Michael Alley, Penn State

 Picture

 Figure 1.
-An effective process for students in an engineering or science course to learn to write as engineers and scientists.
+An effective process for incorporating writing into an engineering or science course.

 Step 1.
 Teach expectations for a specific type of engineering or scientific document